-Beyond the Bivalve station's limited datasets, Cape May, NJ - Station 8536110 provides the full suite of NOAA CO-OPS products and verified, higher frequency realtime data.
+Beyond the Bivalve station's limited datasets, Cape May, NJ - Station 8536110 provides the full suite of NOAA CO-OPS products and verified, higher frequency real-time data.
 The Cape May station is in closer proximity to the ocean and along a canal rather than project area's location at Maurice River cove.
-As shown in Figure 23, the tidal harmonics appear similar, with the exception of the greater tidal range along the Maurice River relative to the Cape May Canal.
+As shown in Figure 25, the tidal harmonics appear similar, with the exception of the greater tidal range along the Maurice River relative to the Cape May Canal.
+NOAA provides tidal current predictions for the Maurice River, as illustrated by Figure 26.
+For year 2022, NOAA Tidal Current Tables forecast maximum flood currents of 1.39 m/s and maximum ebb tide of 1.24 m/s.
+It should be noted that the station for these predictions is reference to data at the Delaware Bay Entrance (~25 miles to the south).